kevcorky/Task-Builder/README.md

 # Task Builder
 Builds tasks for SAS Studio: http://www.sas.com/en_us/software/foundation/studio.html

-Important: Please run in Chrome.
+<b>Important</b>: Please run in Chrome.
 The other browsers are not currently supported, but it is something I am working on.

 I am a college student, and created this Task Builder as a project over the summer.
 It is in no way complete or bug-free.